matter-in-motion/mm/docs/units.md

 index.js
 ```

-With this structure you can easly have references to any of your classes.
+With this structure, you can easily have references to any of your classes.

 To get reference to message controller from user controller: